bfncs/jquery-snippets/readme.md

 ## License

-Everything inside this repository is dual licensed under the GPL and MIT license.
+Everything inside this repository is dual licensed under the GPL and MIT licenses.